Applying For Trust Sponsorship

 When an organisation agrees to sponsor a research study it takes on a major responsibility.
 It is important to identify a sponsor as early as possible and, in fact, many funding bodies require a sponsor to be agreed in principle prior to accepting a funding application.

-For staff employed by York Teaching Hospital NHS Foundation Trust it is possible to apply for the Trust to Sponsor your study.
+For staff employed by York and Scarborough Teaching Hospitals NHS Foundation Trust it is possible to apply for the Trust to Sponsor your study.
 The exception to this is where staff are undertaking educational projects.
 In these situations it is the academic institution that is expected to sponsor the study.

 Sponsorship applications in the Trust follow one of three processes: The R&D Unit will have advised which will apply for your proposed study.